mathnimnart/mathnimnart.github.io/_pages/research.md

     width="50%" height="50%" alt="A 100x100 image">
 </p>

 Understanding whether and how environmental conditions can affect biodiversity is central to predicting how biodiversity will respond to global change.
-To address this challenge, I investigate the influence of natural and anthropogenic environmental variables (particularly temperature) on biodiversity by addressing several research questions on the link between environmental factors and biodiversity, particularly food web structure/stability and community size structure.
+To address this challenge, I investigate the influence of natural and anthropogenic environmental variables on biodiversity by addressing several research questions on the link between environmental factors and biodiversity.

 **Selected publications:**